Food & Beverage business

 • Approval from the relevant local government if any other food preparation or storage of food is taking place outside the City (for example if you prepare the food at a premises within the City, then store the food in a freezer/fridge at your home outside of the City, prior to transport to an event/market).

-• A detailed layout plan of the food van/stall for assessment.
+• A detailed layout plan of the food vehicle/tralier/stall for assessment.

 2. Permit to trade

 If you wish to trade within the City, you will need to apply for a permit after you have received your Certificate of Registration (either from the City or another local government).
-There are two options for permits:
+To trade at an approved event within the City (you will need to check with the event organiser first), please download the application form below:

 City of Vincent Temporary and Mobile Food Premises Guideline